kevinmonisit/Student-Roster/README.md

 gunicorn wsgi:"gunicorn_get_app()"
 ```

 Make sure you're running the python virtual environemnt when running the above command.
-You will know if you are running a python env when the beginning of your console starts with `(venv)`.
+You will know you're running a python env when the beginning of your console starts with `(venv)`.

 Alternatively, you can use the currently (at the time of writing this) activate Heroku link: